Florian-Barthel/splatviz/README.md

 the Gaussian python object just before rendering it.
 This enables endless editing and visualization possibilities.
 You can also evaluate python expressions just after the rendering, allowing you to access and debug the 3D scene just in time.
-Additionally, you can visualize multiple scenes at the same time comparing them side by side or in a splitscreen view.
+Additionally, you can visualize multiple scenes at the same time by comparing them side by side or in a splitscreen view.
 Lastly, you can also save renderings, ply files of the current scene and even videos of a 360° rotation around the scene.

 See some example editings in this  <a href="https://www.youtube.com/watch?v=AJGSa_wnZS8&ab_channel=FlorianBarthel">video</a>.